Chapter 2 : Promises, Promises

 Fred always talked to me.
-Almost everything he learned about me, about my life, was by his asking questions I could simply nod or shake my head to, as opposed to me simply speaking of myself, explaining to him who I was.
+Almost everything he learned of me, of my life, was by his asking questions I could simply nod or shake my head to, as opposed to me speaking of myself, explaining to him who I was.
 I think he enjoyed figuring me out for himself.
-He always told me that I was a mystery to him, caged in by my own silence, but that I intrigued him further than most anyone.
-I never understood why he ever found me interesting, for I am too simple to be exciting to someone as full of life as Fred is… was.
+He would tell me that I was a mystery to him, caged in by silence, but brought to life by it, too.
+I never understood why he ever found me interesting,-- I’m too simple to be exciting to someone as full of life as Fred is.

 I should say something.
-But how to start?
+But where do I begin?

-“Hello, Fred…” I say in a whisper so low that the light breeze may have carried it away before it even reaches Fred’s ears.
-Somehow, though, I know he has heard me.
-Those words seemed an appropriate way to begin, but where to now?
+“Hello, Fred…” I say in a low whisper.
+An appropriate way to begin, but where to now?
 I never was any good with words.

 “I never was any good with words, Fred.
 But I’ll try.”

-I inhale slowly once more before deciding on the words I want him to hear.
+I inhale slowly once more before deciding what I want him to hear -- to know.

 “Fred… You kept every promise.
 You never made me talk.
 You always let me listen.
 You were my best friend, and not just because you were my only friend.
 You loved me… Thank you for that.”

-A tear spills over and gravity pulls it to the ground in a silent splash.
+A tear spills over and gravity pulls it to the dirt in a silent splash.
 I swallow hard before forcing the next words out.

 “I love you,” I whisper, and suddenly another wave of intense guilt passes as I realise I should have said that more.
 “I-I should have said that more, Fred.”

 Hello again, George.

-He has come out alone.
-Immediately he spots me, friendless with his lifeless brother’s box, a gloved hand resting on the tomb, tears covering my veiled face, eyes wide and connected with his own.
+Immediately he spots me, alone with his brother, a hand curled around their photo, tears covering my face, eyes wet and wide and connected with his own.